Daewoo Espero: Brazil

 The CD was the top-of-the-range model which included all the necessary extras with some options: electric sunroof, "CD" emblems at body wings, leather seats, driver's side air bag, ABS, CD player, and automatic transmission.
 All models had the three-spoke steering wheel (see Poland section).

 In 1995, the Espero was updated which included new badging, and minor changes to the exterior and interior.
 The rear "ESPERO" black badge remained.
 Only one trim level was available (CD).
 Some Espero's had a "2000i" emblem at the back to represent the engine type.
 Espero imports ceased in 1998.

-The Australian Market
+Australia

 Advertising

 When Daewoo first came in Australia, they used the slogan in their advert, "The Daewoo Espero.
 Beware of expensive imitations".
 They claimed the boot was bigger than the Commodore and the Falcon and they also provided promotions which included a (whichever came first) 3 year/100,000 km warranty.
 The starting price was from $23,750.